Join the Global Breast Cancer Movement

 Estrogen

-A female hormone produced by the ovaries and adrenal glands.
-It is important to reproduction and may stimulate some cancers to grow.
+A female hormone produced by the ovaries and adrenal glands that’s important to reproduction.
+Some cancers need estrogen to grow.

 Estrogen Receptors

-Specific proteins on breast cells that estrogen hormones attach to.
-A high number of estrogen receptors often means that a cancer cell needs estrogen to grow.
+Special proteins in cells that estrogen hormones attach to.
+A high number of estrogen receptors in a breast cancer cell often means the cancer cell needs estrogen to grow.

 Excisional Biopsy

-Surgical procedure that removes the entire suspicious area (plus some surrounding normal tissue) from the breast.
+Surgical procedure that removes the entire abnormal area (plus some surrounding normal tissue) from the breast.

 Top of Document